AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**Maintenance Update on January 20, 2022**

-**"Invalid Parameter" error when creating project from template**
+**"[!UICONTROL Invalid Parameter]" error when creating project from template**

 *Projects*

-When a user attempts to create a project from a template, and removes a custom form from the template when creating the project, the project is not created and the user sees an "Invalid Parameter" error message that mentions a required field on the removed custom form.
+When a user attempts to create a project from a template, and removes a custom form from the template when creating the project, the project is not created and the user sees an "[!UICONTROL Invalid Parameter]" error message that mentions a required field on the removed custom form.

-**User list does not load in Safari browser**
+**User list does not load in [!DNL Safari] browser**

 *Users*